Inflammation – where do I start? Such a broad topic…And it usually results from another health condition.

 Linalool and linalyl acetate are the two analgesic and anti-inflammatory ingredients that are often found in essential oils known to ease joint pain and inflammation.

-The pain and loss of mobility that commonly accompanies arthritis can trigger depression. lavender, bergamot, lemon, german chamomile and roman chamomile all work as antidepressants.
+The pain and loss of mobility that commonly accompanies arthritis can trigger anxiety and depression.
+Lavender, bergamot, lemon, German chamomile and Roman chamomile all work as antidepressants.

 A massage will boost the flow of blood to the impacted location, which consequently helps improve lymph drainage, and warms the spot being rubbed.
 Rubbing generates heat that raises the rate of absorption of the essential oil.
 In addition, it allows the essential oils to evaporate letting the person inhale them too.

 I have gladly incorporated massages into my everyday self-care regimen as a preventative measure so that issues like joint pain and inflammation do not develop.
 In addition, regular massage with essential oils will enhance your muscle mass, relax tight muscles and give your overall wellness a nice boost.